Pinpoint tests of the instrument cluster

 Yes

-INSTALL a new instrument panel.
-CHECK the system is working properly.
+INSTALL a new instrument cluster.
+CHECK the system for proper operation.

 No

-REPAIR the auxiliary circuit circuit.
-CHECK the system is working properly.
+REPAIR the auxiliary channel electrical circuit.
+CHECK the correct operation of the system.

 Link to this page in different formats